oddscenes-org/os-toolkit/README.md

 ### ▶️ Demo Plugins
 There is a few demo plugins included located at `app/js/components/Plugin...`.
 If you won't be using them delete these files, and remove them from `index.js` and corresponding `#div`s in `HTML`.
+Plugins can also be loaded conditionally from this file (see AnimeJS/ThreeJS).

 - [**MomentJS**](https://momentjs.com/): For working with time & dates
 - [**AnimeJS**](http://animejs.com/): For animating elements